cosfederico/Interfaccia-Tesi/README.md

 For the main application:
 - `""DATA_FOLDER"`: the folder where recorded data will be saved, it contains the folders for each subject/session
 - `"VIDEO_FOLDER"`: the folder where videos are selected for playback, refer to the "Videos" section for more details
+- `"QUESTIONS"`: dictionary containing the keys `"BEFORE"` and `"AFTER"`, for specifying the questions to be asked before and after watching the video.
+The questions and its relative answers are automatically saved inside the CSV file, with answers on a scale from 1 to 5
+- `"QUESTIONS":"BEFORE"`: list of questions to ask before watching the video, with answers on a scale from 1 to 5
+- `"QUESTIONS":"AFTER"`: list of questions to ask after watching the video, with answers on a scale from 1 to 5

 For downloading data from Empatica:
 - `"BUCKET_NAME"`: The S3 Data Bucket of your organization provided by Empatica